English Proficiency Levels: How to Make The Most out of Them

 • human body.

 After learning these topics, you can discuss them with others, read and write about them, and much more.
-Generally, reaching level A1 takes four to six months, but it depends on one’s abilities, the time they are ready to spend, etc. And to make this process go faster, easier, and funnier, you can use some materials mentioned below.
+Generally, reaching level A1 in English takes four to six months, but it depends on one’s abilities, the time they are ready to spend, etc. To make this process go faster, easier, and funnier, you can use some materials mentioned below.

 The best practice materials for A1 English learners